lphansen/Climate/README.md

 ## Acessing our jupyter notebook
 To access our notebook, please follow steps below:
-1. Open a Windows command prompt and change into the folder you would like to store the files.
+1. Open a Windows command prompt or Mac command terminal and change into the folder you would like to store the files.
     - You can do this using the command __cd__ in the command prompt.
     - For example, running "cd “C:\Users\jiamingwang\Documents\Python Projects” " (don’t forget “” around the path name to use an absolute path) would lead me to my designated folder.
 ```